HL7/US-Core/input/pagecontent/index.md

 ### Background

-The US Core requirements were originally developed, balloted, and published in FHIR DSTU2 as part of the [Office of the National Coordinator for Health Information Technology (ONC)] sponsored Data Access Framework (DAF) project.
+The US Core requirements were initially developed, balloted, and published in FHIR DSTU2 as part of the [Office of the National Coordinator for Health Information Technology (ONC)] sponsored Data Access Framework (DAF) project.
 The Argonaut Data Query Implementation Guide superseded DAF and documented security and authorization and the querying of the [2015 Edition Common Clinical Data Set (CCDS)] and static documents.
 US Core descended directly from the Argonaut guide to support FHIR Version STU3 and eventually FHIR R4 and The ONC [U.S. Core Data for Interoperability (USCDI)].

-### How to read this Guide
+### How To Read This Guide

 This Guide is divided into several pages, which are listed at the top of each page in the menu bar.

 - [Home]\: The home page provides the introduction and background for US Core.
 - [Conformance]\: These pages describe the set of rules to claim conformance to this guide
-  - [General Requirements]\: This page defines requirements common to all actors and profiles used in this guide including how CapabilityStatements are used to claim conformance.
+  - [General Requirements]\: This page defines requirements common to all actors and profiles used in this guide, including how CapabilityStatements are used to claim conformance.
   - [Must Support]\: This page defines the expectations for mandatory and Must Support elements in the US Core Profiles.
 - [Guidance]\: The Guidance pages document best practices and how to use the profiles and transactions defined in this guide.
   - [USCDI]\: This page maps the US Core Profiles to the (USCDI) data classes and data elements.
-  - [General Guidance]\: This page provides guidance and definitions and requirements common to all actors and profiles used in this guide.
+  - [General Guidance]\: This page provides guidance, definitions, and requirements common to all actors and profiles used in this guide.
-  - [Clinical Notes]\: This page gives guidance on the interactions between Consumers and Producers of clinical notes.
+  - [Clinical Notes]\: This page provides guidance on the interactions between Consumers and Producers of clinical notes.
-  - [Medication List]\: This page gives guidance on how a patient or provider can access a patient's medications.
+  - [Medication List]\: This page provides guidance on how a patient or provider can access a patient's medications.
   - [Basic Provenance]\: This page provides implementers with important definitions to create and share the Provenance Resource.
   - [Screening and Assessments]\: This page documents how US Core Profiles are used to represent screenings and assessments for patient health status
   - [Changes Between Versions]\: This page considers the user and developer experience when transitioning between versions of US Core and documents the changes between versions.
   - [Future of US Core]\: This page outlines the approach to adding new content to US Core.
 - [FHIR Artifacts]\: These pages provide detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
   - [Profiles and Extensions]\: This page lists the US Core Profiles and Extensions defined in this guide to exchange quality data.
-    - Each US Core Profile page includes a narrative description that lists all the [Mandatory] and [Must Support] data elements, profile-specific implementation guidance, and formal definition.
+    - Each US Core Profile page includes a narrative description that lists all the [Mandatory] and [Must Support] data elements, profile-specific implementation guidance, and formal definitions.
 A "Quick Start" guide summarizes the supported search transactions for each profile.
 Although the guidance typically focuses on the profiled elements, it also may cover un-profiled elements to aid with implementation and certification.
   - [Search Parameters and Operations]\: This page lists the defined US Core Operations and Search Parameters used in US Core transactions.
   - [Terminology]\: This page lists the US Core ValueSets, and CodeSystems defined for the profiles.
   - [Capability Statements]\: These pages define the expected FHIR capabilities of the US Core Servers and Clients.